salimandre/face-recognition-in-one-minute/README.md

-# Face Recognition In A Minute
+# Face Recognition In One Minute

 We were inspired for this work by the following reference: